 - Stopping work at least 2 hours before bed

 - Drinking 1.5 L of water daily

 - Working out a minimum of 3 days a week for 20 minutes

 - Eat vegetables with at least one meal every day

 - Eating one fruit a day

-- Only buying items on my shopping list
+- Only buying items on your shopping list

-- Taking 2 days before pressing the check out button or purchasing an item not on my shopping list
+- Taking 2 days before pressing the check out button or purchasing an item that is not on your shopping list

 - Drinking a maximum of 2 cups of coffee a day and stopping 10 hours before bed time